mykoladoskoch/inventory-management-system/README.md

 ## Author

-Created and maintained by [Your Name]
+Created and maintained by [Mykola]

 ## Acknowledgments